Mystical

 Is dreaming about duality a bad sign?

 Dreaming about duality is not inherently negative.
-It often reflects a natural part of self-exploration and personal growth, indicating an opportunity to address internal conflicts.
+It often reflects the natural balancing of contrasting aspects within oneself, inviting exploration and understanding.

 02